signal18/docs.signal18.io/02.installation/01.setup-instructions/02.setup-opensvc/docs.md

 ---
-title: Setup Instructions
+title: Setup OpenSVC
 taxonomy:
     category: docs
 ---

 ## Setup OpenSVC

+**replication-manager-pro** stand for provisioning and work in conjonction with OpenSVC.

 OpenSVC collector is a commercial software that collect all the informations send from the OpenSVC open source agents.
+The OpenSVC Collector also deliver node configuration when bootstrapping Mico services.

 ### First step